johnlee94/pt_austin/basics/01_strings_and_variables.md

 ### Variables

-Variables are used to store a value to a keyword.
+Variables are used to store a value to a variable name.

 In Javascript, we have special words such as *var, const, and let!*